-Our consummation of the acquisition of Novitium is subject to many contingences, including the approval of the Share Issuance Proposal by our stockholders.
+Our consummation of the acquisition of Novitium is subject to many contingences.
 We cannot assure you that we will be able to successfully consummate the pending acquisition as currently contemplated or at all.
 Risks related to the failure of the pending acquisition to be consummated include, but are not limited to, the following:

-- we would not realize any of the potential benefits of the transaction, which could have a negative effect on our stock price: - we may remain liable for significant transaction costs, including certain expense reimbursement obligations, if the merger agreement relating to the Novitium acquisition is terminated as a result of our inability to obtain approval of the Share Issuance Proposal prior to the termination date under the merger agreement; - · we may experience negative reactions from customers, clients, business partners, lenders, and employees; - the trading price of our common stock may decline to the extent that the current market price for our stock reflects a market assumption that the Novitium acquisition will be completed; and - the attention of our management may be diverted to the Acquisition rather than to our own operations and the pursuit of other opportunities that could have been beneficial to us.
+- we would not realize any of the potential benefits of the transaction, which could have a negative effect on our stock price; - we may experience negative reactions from customers, clients, business partners, lenders, and employees; - the trading price of our common stock may decline to the extent that the current market price for our stock reflects a market assumption that the Novitium acquisition will be completed; and - the attention of our management may be diverted to the Acquisition rather than to our own operations and the pursuit of other opportunities that could have been beneficial to us.